Wild South Florida — Naturally Wild!

 Accidental photography, Lake Ida edition

-osprey and fish
+osprey with fish

 An osprey looks dinner in the eye, photographed along Lake Ida Road, winter 2015.